RyanWork/AutoFixtureGenerator/README.md

 ## Benchmarks
 Due to the nature of proprietary software, I have not included all of the source code for benchmarking.
 However, I will share some reasonable pieces of code in which some implementation could be interpreted as well as an explanation of the difference between the two benchmarked results:

 The following code snippet compares the times taken to generate a useable `IFixture` instance. `TestUtils.BaseFixture` uses reflection to determine what `Mock<T>`/`Lazy<T>` instances it needs to freeze and inject.
 The second test just instantiates a `new TestBase()` in which an `IFixture` instance lives.
+This `IFixture` instance uses the source generator to determine exactly what types it needs to inject and injects a `Mock<T>` and `Lazy<T>` instance.
 Both contain the most minimal implementation to extract values that it should create.
 ```csharp
 using Application.Test;
 using AutoFixture;